Click on any question below to reveal the answer:

 While each case is different, generally we promote a business-like approach to litigation: use the least amount of resources and get rid of the distraction as soon as possible.
 As litigation proceeds, both the responsible Scott & Whitehead attorney and the client need to guide the litigation with an eye to putting the case in a position to be resolved by motion, or by an appropriate settlement, at the earliest appropriate moment.

-We really do understand that every day that a case is pending, it is a drain on our clients.
+We really do understand that every day that a case is pending, it is a drain on our clients' resources.

 Second Step: Lean Staffing.